JetBrains/teamcity-azure-agent/README.md

-### Teamcity Azure Cloud plugin
+# TeamCity Azure Cloud plugins

 <a href="https://teamcity.jetbrains.com/viewType.html?buildTypeId=TeamcityAzurePlugin_Build&guest=1"><img src="https://teamcity.jetbrains.com/app/rest/builds/buildType:(id:TeamcityAzurePlugin_Build)/statusIcon" alt=""/></a>

-Enables Teamcity cloud integration with Microsoft Azure and allows to automatically manage virtual machines to scale pool of build agents.
+Enables TeamCity cloud integration with Microsoft Azure and allows to automatically manage virtual machines to scale pool of build agents.

+## Overview

+This repository contains plugins for Classic and Resource Manager deployment models.
+You can select an approriate plugin according to the [Microsoft deployment guidelines](https://azure.microsoft.com/en-us/documentation/articles/azure-classic-rm/).

+## Installation

+You can download last successful build and install it as [additional TeamCity plugin](https://confluence.jetbrains.com/display/TCDL/Installing+Additional+Plugins):
+* [Azure Classic](https://teamcity.jetbrains.com/repository/download/TeamcityAzurePlugin_Build/.lastSuccessful/cloud-azure-asm.zip) (TeamCity 8.1.x and greater)
+* [Azure Resource Manager](https://teamcity.jetbrains.com/repository/download/TeamcityAzurePlugin_Build/.lastSuccessful/cloud-azure-arm.zip) (TeamCity 9.1.x and greater)

+## Classic Plugin

-#### Virtual Machines Preparation
+### Virtual Machines Preparation

 Before you can start using integration, you need to create a Virtual Machine instance (both Windows and Linux instances are supported).
 Teamcity Build Agent must be installed and set to start automatically.
 Also, you need to manually point the agent to existing TC server with Azure plugin installed to let the buildagent download the plugins.